collabnix/dockerlabs/intermediate/docker-multistage-build/multiStageBuild.md

 In simple terms: you can use end result (for ex: binary/executable file) of one stage into another stage without worrying about dependencies used to build that binary/executable file.

-## Multi-stage builds
+## Multi-Stage Builds

-With multi-stage builds, you can have multiple `FROM` statement in a single Dockerfile.
+With Multi-stage builds, you can have multiple `FROM` statement in a single Dockerfile.
 Each `FROM` statement contributes to one stage.
 First stage starts from number `0`.

 ```